Qowevisa/file-bundle/README.md

 prints first bytes from file.
 If file is smaller than require number of bytes, program will print to stdout until the end of file.
 ### charset
+print set of bytes that is used in file. bytes are separated by ' ' char.
+**Options**
+ - -h : Hex.
+Instead of unsigned value (0..255) hex variant will be printed (00..FF).